bellh14/DFR-Aeromap/README.md

 The visualized aeromap is a 2d graph where x and y axes are front and rear ride heights respectively, and the z axis is the mean downforce value.

 ## More Info
 Please see the combined detailed design report for more information.
-HPC and aeromap details are specifically the last 17 pages. https://github.com/bellh14/DFR-Aeromap/blob/master/2024%20Aerodynamics%20DDR-combined.pdf
+HPC analysis and code details are specifically the last 17 pages though the aeromap spans the full 51. https://github.com/bellh14/DFR-Aeromap/blob/master/2024%20Aerodynamics%20DDR-combined.pdf

 ## Java Macros